 - No other birds present: These might be vying for your attention.

 Relaxed parrots will have their chests flat or slightly raised.
 They may also be sleepy, with their heads drooping forward.
-Their eyes will be half-closed or completely closed.
+Their eyes will be half-closed or entirely closed.

 Avoid Stimulating Hormones

-Stroking parrots across the body, especially their back, rump, and underneath their wings, stimulates hormone production in both genders.
+Stroking parrots across the body, especially their back, rump, and underneath their wings, stimulates hormonal activity in males and females.

 When coupled with increased light exposure, it can result in unfertilized egg-laying in females.
 In males, it leads to sexual frustration and behavioral problems.